aishwaryaskhanna/Assignment-1/README.md

 ## The solutions paragraph  :
 Represents the current versions of the three services offered:
-1.vProspect 2.0 : Provides strategies to target audience and brand management strategy.
+* vProspect 2.0 : Provides strategies to target audience and brand management strategy.
-2.vConvert 2.0 : Provides interactive UI services.
+* vConvert 2.0 : Provides interactive UI services.
-3.vRetain 1.0 : Provides customer relationship management services.
+* vRetain 1.0 : Provides customer relationship management services.

 ## The Client testimonials paragraph :
 Contains the testimonial given by the executives of two corporations.